The Risk of Not Recording

 Unrecorded instruments, as between the parties and their heirs, and as to all subsequent purchasers with notice thereof, or without valuable consideration, shall be valid and binding.

-A.R.S. § 33-412(B)The practical lesson is clear.
-Whether you are transferring property into a trust, recording a beneficiary deed, or completing any real estate transaction in Arizona, record the document with the county recorder promptly.
+A.R.S. § 33-412(B)The takeaway is clear.
+Record every deed, trust transfer, or other real estate document with the county recorder right away.
 The public record is your protection.